gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 relationships, outliers, and clustering of observations that may be distorting the numerical measure of the linear relationship.
 The ``pairs.panels`` function from the ``psych`` package [@R-psych] combines the numerical correlation information and scatterplots in one display.
+\index{R packages!\textbf{psych}}
+There are
-There are some options to turn off for the moment but it is an easy function to use to get lots of information in one place.
+some options to turn off for the moment but it is an easy function to use to get lots of information in one place.
 As in the correlation matrix, you triangulate the variables for the pairwise relationship.
 The upper right